Motivation

 Granting Access

-CoFHE provides five methods to grant access to ciphertext handles:FHE.allowThis()
+CoFHE provides six methods to grant access to ciphertext handles:FHE.allowThis()

 FHE.allowThis()